ultimatecoder/ultimatecoder.github.io/_posts/draft.md

-tldr;
+### TL;DR;

-Chatur is a Javascript based port scanning tool.
-This tool proves the possibility of fingerprinting open TCP ports at client workstation using pure Javascript.
+Chatur is a Javascript based port scanner.
+This tool proves the vulnerability of fingerprinting open TCP ports at client workstation using Javascript.

-Background
+### Background

 Recently, I came across a possibility to fingerprint open TCP ports at client workstation using browser side (aka client side) Javascript.
 This attack is discovered by AndLabs in the year 2010.
-In this section, I will explain the anatomy of this venerability in simple way.
-I expect you are able to understand the basics of XML HTTP Request.
+In this section, I will explain the anatomy of this venerability in the simplest way.
+Knowledge of basic XML HTTP Request is expected to understand this post.

-What happens when you fire an XHR?
+#### What happens when you fire an XHR?

 Browser initiates a TCP socket at the destination URL and sends header and body of the request.
 Once header and body is sent, browser terminates the active